dillonforrest/startup/_posts/2015-04-20-my-9-biggest-mistakes-thus-far.md

 I always knew I wanted to start a company.
 However, my original plan was to start up in a few years rather than right now.
 My sudden change in plans happened because I hated my last job so much.
 I was working for idiots, and I figured, if they can start and run a company, so can I. I couldn't not try to start up.
 As my girlfriend put it, I had to do it for my soul.

-Months later, when I realized that I should be employed while validating B2B markets and doing customer development, I realized that the biggest error I made was not leaving my last job the very moment I hated my job.
+Months later, when I realized that I could be employed while validating B2B markets and doing customer development, I learned that the biggest error I made was not leaving my last job the very moment I hated my job.
 Instead, I stayed an <a href="http://www.dillonforrest.com/startup/if-i-could-redo-my-startup-preparation/" target="_blank">extra 5 months</a>, which turned my general dissatisfaction with my employer into a livid disdain for the entire concept of employment.

 If you have startup aspirations, I'd encourage you always leave employment as an option.
 So much work can be done while employed.
 Employment can also help further your own startup attempt.
 If you hate your job, it's probably not employment's fault, just your particular employer's fault.
 It's not you or employment.
 It's your boss.
 Find a new boss.